 4. Snorks change colour when emotional

-Snorks resemble Moomintrolls, but they are a different species.
+Snorks resemble Moomintrolls, but they are slightly different creatures.
 The main difference is that Snorks change colour according to their mood, whereas Moomintrolls are always white.

 The Snork Maiden shivered and crept nearer to the fire.
 “Oh dear,” she said, “it doesn’t look very friendly.”
 And her colour slowly changed from pink to mauve.